dylan-lang/dylan-programming-book/source/offset.rst

 *applicable* if the argument to the generic function is an instance of the parameter specializer of the method.

-For example, consider the *decode-total-seconds* generic function. `See Applicable methods for arguments to decode-total-seconds. <offset.htm#73849>`_ shows which method is applicable for certain arguments.
+For example, consider the *decode-total-seconds* generic function.
+`Applicable methods for arguments to decode-total-seconds. <offset.htm#73849>`_ shows which method is applicable for certain arguments.